Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Experimental Results

 \subsection{Charney-DeVore}

-We also used our method to compute the Dowker persistent homology of a binned graph of the Charney-DeVore dynamical system, a model simulating atmospheric flow with a blocking pattern.
+We also used our method to compute the Dowker persistent homology of the Charney-DeVore dynamical system, a model simulating atmospheric flow with a blocking pattern (\cite{charney1979multiple}).
 A plot of the time series can be seen in Figure \ref{fig:cdvts}.
 The system is made up of several exterior rings that all loop back in to a main and much slower moving cylinder.

-In Figure \ref{fig:cdvgraph}, our binned graph and corresponding barcodes are shown for a binning number of 30, while in Figure \ref{fig:cdvbarcodes} the barcodes for several additional choices of $b$ can be seen.
+In Figure \ref{fig:cdvgraph}, our binned graph and corresponding barcodes are shown for a binning number of $b=30$, while in Figure \ref{fig:cdvbarcodes} shows the barcodes for several additional choices of $b$.
 One thing to note here is that the one dimensional barcodes get consistently longer as the bin number increases.
+This indicates that the exterior rings consistently stay in their lane and do not cross into the other rings, even at higher resolution.

+This result sets our method apart from a more traditional filtration, which can have difficulty with the distributed fine scale structure presented in the CDV system.
+Because the loops lie in a region that is sparsely inhabited, a Rips filtration misses them, forming a large connected component.
+To combat this, the authors of \cite{Strommen_2022} use a direct binning system akin to ours to filter out the low density regions in a bifiltration for the CDV system.
+Our framework picks these low density loops out natively because the filtration respects the flows of the trajectories.

-This indicates that the exterior rings consistently stay in their lane and don't cross into the other rings, even at higher resolution.
-As it stands right now, the weights of the edges in our directed graph are 1 for these experiments.
-Future research could entail weighting the edges in a way such that the 0 dimensional barcode could say something interesting towards detecting the slower moving blocking central region versus the exterior rings.
-One way to weight the edges might be by making the graph a Markov chain on the state space of the bins.
+In this experiment, we use edge weight $1$ for the directed graphs.
+Future research could entail weighting the edges such that the 0 dimensional barcode provides information towards differentiating the slower moving blocking central region from the faster moving exterior rings.
+Another direction for future research is to combine the directed binning of \cite{Strommen_2022} with our approach in a Dowker bifiltration to capture both the fine and high-density loops.